Need some writing inspiration? You’ve come to the right place.

 “People often say that motivation doesn’t last.
 Well, neither does bathing — that’s why we recommend it daily.” — Zig Ziglar

-Fortunately, I have 99 different ideas for writers — use them whenever you’re struggling to turn intention into action.
+Fortunately, I have 99 different writing ideas — use them whenever you’re struggling to turn intention into action.

 So here’s how to get inspired to write: